aguai/charnet/README.md

 # charnet - characters network

-This project performed complex network studies in 9 books using characters as nodes and characters encounters as edges.
+This project performed studies using complex networks in 9 books.
+We considered characters as nodes and characters encounters as edges.
 The project has a [GitHub page](https://ajholanda.github.io/charnet/) and a [manuscript](https://arxiv.org/abs/1704.08197).